 Negative sequence harmonics on the other hand circulate between the phases creating additional problems with motors as the opposite phasor rotation weakens the rotating magnetic field require by motors, and especially induction motors, causing them to produce less mechanical torque.

 Another set of special harmonics called “triplens” (multiple of three) have a zero rotational sequence.
-Triplens are the odd multiples of the third harmonic ( 3rd, 6th, 9th, …), etc, hence their name, and are therefore displaced by zero degrees.
+Triplens are multiples of the third harmonic ( 3rd, 6th, 9th, …), etc, hence their name, and are therefore displaced by zero degrees.
 Zero sequence harmonics circulate between the phase and neutral or ground.

 Unlike the positive and negative sequence harmonic currents that cancel each other out, third order or triplen harmonics do not cancel out.
 Instead add up arithmetically in the common neutral wire which is subjected to currents from all three phases.